jueves, 13 de septiembre de 2018

 • You have no interest whatsoever in the mythical world of Glorantha.

 The Glorantha Sourcebook can be purchased at the Chaosium website and DrivethruRPG.
-The PDF is 18€ or 20$.
-The physical book is sold for 40$.
+The PDF is 21€ or 23$.
+The physical book is sold for 41€ or 45$ (and it includes the PDF).
+There is also a special leatherette version for 90$.

 The review ends here.
 I hope you enjoyed it and found it informative.
 If you want to, you may like to leave a comment below.
 What follows are some rhetorical questions, musings and details that surprised me while reading The Glorantha Sourcebook.